Poisson Representable Processes: Background definitions, and some first properties and examples

 To see that~\ref{item: prop a} implies~\ref{item: prop d}, one simply checks that the following $\nu$ measure works.
 Letting $p_2\coloneqq P\bigl(X(1)=X(2)=1,\, X(3)=0\bigr),$ one verifies that \( p_2 = (1-2p_1)/6\) which is then at most $1/8$. $\nu$ gives each of the three singletons weight $\log(\frac{p_1+p_2}{p_1})$, each of the three doubletons weight $\log(\frac{p_1}{2(p_1+p_2)^2})$ and the unique three element set weight $\log(\frac{8(p_1+p_2)^3}{p_1})$.
 One can check that the first and third terms are always non-negative while the second term is non-negative if and only if $p_1\ge 1/8$. \end{proof}

-This model has a similar flavor to the so-called divide and color model (see~\cite{st}) but they are certainly different.
+Poisson representable processes{} have a similar flavor to the so-called divide and color model (see~\cite{st}) but they are certainly different.
 In the latter model, one takes a random partition of $S$ (with any distribution) and then assigns all the elements in each partition element either 1 or 0 with probability $p$ and $1-p$.
 This is done independently for different clusters.
 We now give some examples illustrating the difference between these concepts.

 \begin{example}[Example 2.17 in~\cite{st}] Consider the divide and color process \( X \) corresponding to the two partitions, \( (12,3,4)\) and \( (1,2,34) \) being chosen with equal probability.
 Letting \( A = \{ X_1=X_2 = 1 \}\) and \( B = \{ X_3 = X_4=1 \}\), one checks that these are increasing but negatively correlated events and hence this does not have positive association.
-Consequently, \( X \notin \mathcal{R}\) by Theorem~\ref{thm:DFK}. \end{example}
+Consequently, \( X \notin \mathcal{R}\) by Theorem~\ref{theorem:DFK}. \end{example}

 \begin{example} \( X_1,X_2, X_3,X_4\) be i.i.d.\ with \(P(X_1=0)=1/2.\) For $n \in \{1,2,3\},$ let \( Y_n \coloneqq \max(X_n,X_{n+1}).\) We first leave it to the reader to check that $(Y_1,Y_2,Y_3)$ is Poisson generated by using